rackerlabs/support-how-to/content/how-to/cloud-servers/install-wordpress-multisite/index.md

 This article explains how to configure WordPress multi-site, enabling you to build a network of websites in your WordPress installation.

+**Important**: Rackspace Support does not support WordPress configuration.
+This article provides steps as a best-effort solution, but your developers should review them thoroughly before implementing them to prevent unexpected downtime.

 ### Prerequisites

 - A WordPress installation